volleyhq/volley-cli/TESTING.md

 - Your email and user details
 - Current organization (if you have one)

-### 3. Create a Test Source and Connection
+### 3. Create a Test Source

-Before testing the `listen` command, you need:
+**Simplified Setup:** You only need to create a source - no connection required for localhost testing!

 1. **Create an organization** (if you don't have one):
    - Use the console UI at `http://localhost:5173/console`